 Do you wake up with a dull headache, sore face, or tight jaw?
 These symptoms could indicate you’re battling bruxism, the act of clenching or teeth grinding.
 The condition is common in the U.S. When the condition continues over an extended period, it can cause cracked teeth and sensitivity.
-Visit a family dentist in Texas for examination and treatment if you are suffering from this condition.
+Visit a Lovett Dental Upper Kirby family dentist for examination and treatment if you suffer from this condition.

 Contact Lovett Dental Upper Kirby today at 832.780.4979 to learn more.